Sir Richard Hotham

 Do not miss the Ron Simpson Wireless collection and see displays of radios from yesteryear, plus some early TV sets.
 You can also have a go at sending a Morse Code message.
 A dressing-up box full of 1920s style clothes allows youngsters to try their Charleston moves in front of the mirror and take a photo or two as a memento of their visit.

 The Museum boasts it’s very own research room, named after late former Chairman, Kay Fall.
 Open every Thursday from 10am to 1pm during normal Museum opening hours, it can be accessed at other times by prior arrangement.
 Researchers can access our fantastic, superbly indexed (thanks to the late Shelia Smith) catalogue of thousands of photographs and documents.
 The room is used for temporary exhibitions and can also be hired for small meetings, for which refreshments can be provided.

 We welcome families and children!

-In addition to the dressing-up box, there are two quizzes to help keep the youngsters busy and a very lazy cat to find.
+In addition to the dressing-up box, there are often quizzes to help keep the youngsters busy, a colouring table and a very lazy cat to find.
+Plus there are three Listen & Learn points where you can listen to a Cobbler, Maid and ex-bus employee.
+And yes, there a lots of other buttons to press!
 We also have seasonal events for families at Easter, Halloween and Christmas.